-A serverless approach is rather young and extreme.
+A Serverless approach would harnass the evolution of Cloud computing that goes beyond Microservices.
 In this type of architecture, we’re talking not about a set of services or functional modules but a set of functions that live their life and have their life cycle, beginning from deployment and ending with the approaches to scalability.

 Is the architecture good or bad?
 Let’s look at its most significant pluses and minuses.